History of photography: 1832 to 1840: Early monochrome processes

 French-born Hércules Florence developed his own photographic technique in 1832 or 1833 in Brazil, with some help of pharmacist Joaquim Corrêa de Mello (1816–1877).
 Looking for another method to copy graphic designs he captured their images on paper treated with silver nitrate as contact prints or in a camera obscura device.
 He did not manage to properly fix his images and abandoned the project after hearing of the Daguerreotype process in 1839 and did not properly publish any of his findings.
 He reportedly referred to the technique as "photographie" (in French) as early as 1833, also helped by a suggestion of De Mello.
-Some extant photographic contact prints are believed to have been made in circa 1833 and kept in the collection of IMS.Henry Fox Talbot had already succeeded in creating stabilized photographic negatives on paper in 1835, but worked on perfecting his own process after reading early reports of Daguerre's invention.
+Some extant photographic contact prints are believed to have been made in circa 1833 and kept in the collection of IMS.

+Henry Fox Talbot had already succeeded in creating stabilized photographic negatives on paper in 1835, but worked on perfecting his own process after reading early reports of Daguerre's invention.
 In early 1839, he acquired a key improvement, an effective fixer, from his friend John Herschel, a polymath scientist who had previously shown that hyposulfite of soda (commonly called "hypo" and now known formally as sodium thiosulfate) would dissolve silver salts.
 News of this solvent also benefited Daguerre, who soon adopted it as a more efficient alternative to his original hot salt water method.

+In 1837, mineralist-writer Franz von Kobell shot finely detailed salt-paper negatives of different perspectives of the Munich Frauenkirche and other local buildings.
+Kobell revealed his work in 1839, together with Carl August von Steinheil.
+The "Steinheil method" produced pictures with a diameter of 4 cm, and negatives were rephotographed to create positive versions.